 - 1. If the UE is attached to the 4/5G network, the OP may rely on user authentication by the operator. - 2.
-Otherwise, the OP shall interact with the network authentication elements, for instance, Authentication, Authorisation and Accounting (AAA) or Application Authorisation Framework (AAF), to authenticate the UC. - 3.
+Otherwise, the OP shall interact with the network authentication elements, for instance, Authentication, Authorisation and Accounting (AAA) or Application Authorisation Framework (AAF), to authenticate a UE-based UC. - 3.
+For Non-SIM UEs, an OP shall authenticate using ID and other security parameters exchanged at the first-time registration of the Non-SIM UE (see section 5.1.7.2.3). - 4.
 An OP shall authorise the usage of the application by the UC, for example, by checking that the particular application is part of the user's 'package'.
 In addition, the OP shall provide a mechanism, such as a token, to allow efficient authorisation of subsequent interactions.

-5.1.6.2.4 Cloudlet selection
+5.1.7.2.5 Cloudlet selection